 Chili crab claws were popular at Ốc Oanh.
 Here they are before being coated with chili.

 Here’s the crab man vigorously coating the claws with chili.
 He was really digging into that pot, making sure those crab claws were imbued with chili.

 The result?
 A devilish-looking plate of spicy crab claws.
-Ren and I ordered this the following night and it tasted every bit as hot as it looks!
+We ordered this the following night and it tasted every bit as hot as it looks!

 Here’s a similar dish made with snails.